nddave/Sumai/README.md

 > How was your day? :

 And based on your response, it will generate a "happiness rank", to determine your happiness.
 And if your "happiness rank" is more thank 40%, it will automatically tweet the code on your twitter.
+Checkout [core.clj](https://github.com/nddave/Sumai/blob/master/src/sumai/core.clj) to know more about how the rank is determined.

 Assignment information
 =======